strmprivacy/docs/docs/03-quickstart/02-batch/01-batch-jobs.md

 that contains data that is ready for a specific purpose (like, in the example below, training a recommender).

 First, let's dive a bit deeper into how transformations are applied.
-In this quickstart, we'll focus on a specific derived stream - in real-world applications you would probably have many consent levels and so a bunch of different derived streams.
+In this quickstart, we'll focus on a specific derived stream - in real-world applications you would probably have many different purposes and so a bunch of different derived streams.

 #### Intermezzo: Privacy-transforming your data